mui/mui-x/docs/data/date-pickers/timezone/timezone.md

 const date = moment.tz('2022-04-17T15:30', 'America/New_York');
 ```

-You can check out the documentation of the [timezone on Day.js](https://day.js.org/docs/en/timezone/timezone) for more details.
+Please check out the documentation of the [timezone on Moment](https://momentjs.com/timezone/) for more details.
 :::

 You can then pass your date in the wanted timezone to your picker: